solomonnoah/solomonnoah.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD student at Georgia Tech interested in a wide variety of topics connected to algebraic geometry, combinatorics, and representation theory.
+I'm a PhD student at Georgia Tech interested in a wide variety of topics connected to algebraic geometry, combinatorics, and representation theory.
+In particular I care about things like chip-firing on graphs, tropical methods, toric varieties, quivers, and combinatorial group theory.
 I believe that math can and should be for everyone.

 I'm passionate about sharing math with the world and firmly believe in Frederica Ardilla's [four axioms](http://fardila.com/):